-Hosted by the Mental Health Foundation, Mental Health Awareness Week 2019 will take place from Monday 13 to Sunday 19 May 2019.
-The theme for 2019 is body image: how people think and feel about their bodies.
+Hosted by the Mental Health Foundation, Mental Health Awareness Week will take place from 10-16 May 2021.
+The theme is nature and the environment.

-To get involved in Mental Health Awareness Week visit the Mental Health Foundation’s website here
+If you would like to get involved in Mental Health Awareness Week take a look at the Mental Health Foundation’s website here